- Sample Floor Plans for a Two Story Cabin

 Windows and Doors.

-Since you will have windows and doors in cabin, you will want to insulate around each one.
+Since you will have windows and doors in the cabin, you will want to insulate around each one.
 At any hardware store or lumber yard, pick up a can of Window and Door Insulation like the one pictured here.
 This is an important step: make sure to use Window and Door Insulation around windows and doors.
 Regular expanding foam insulation would expand to the point that it would put so much pressure against the sides of windows so that you couldn’t open them.

 Spray Foam Insulation

 Spray foam is an easy and sure-fire way to make sure your cabin is insulated properly.
 Spray foam insulating for finishing out the interior of your cabin is a great way to make sure you insulate all the little cracks and corners that batt insulation can’t.

 If you are planning to use spray foam insulation in your cabin, you can do it yourself with a kit purchased from a store or even online!
 You can get a two-part mixture (comes in two metal cylinders) with a supplied application hose and nozzle and do it yourself.
 Most smaller kits will cover an area of 650 sq. ft. which will cover four 8’x20’ walls at R-12 value.

 It is very important to prepare properly before you begin applying spray foam insulation to your cabin walls.
 Make sure you’ve sealed off all electrical outlets and switches.
 Make sure the walls are free of dust and dirt or anything that would hinder the insulation from adhering to the wall.

 When you are ready to begin, make sure to read and follow all directions supplied with the product you are using.
 Use proper safety measures including eye protection, a nose mask, and gloves.
 Also, wear old clothing or disposable coveralls.